 Despite how it may feel, emotional numbness is not permanent.
 Treatment is available to provide both immediate relief and long-term remission.

-If you don’t already have a mental health care provider, the Healthline FindCare tool can help you find a physician in your area.
+If you do not already have a mental health professional, the FindCare tool can help you locate one in your area.

 Immediate relief options

-To start getting more immediate relief from emotional numbness, you can try several treatment options.
+To start getting more immediate relief from emotional numbness, you can also try several treatment options:

-Eat a well-balanced, healthy diet: By eating healthy, nutrient-dense foods, you fuel your body to work at its best.
-This includes its mood regulation and improvement.
+Eat a healthful diet: By eating nutrient-dense foods, you fuel your body to work at its best.
+Specifically, fish, fresh fruit and vegetables, and other antioxidant-rich foods

-Minimize stress: Stress is a huge contributing factor to emotional numbness.
-Minimizing the stress you experience or improving how you manage it can positively impact your body, reduce stress hormones, and help you regain emotional feeling.
-Reduce the stressors in your life, and practice stress-busting techniques like meditation or mindfulness to better manage the stress that you can’t get rid of.
+Minimize stress: Minimizing stress or improving how you manage it can positively affect your body, reduce stress hormones, and help you regain emotional feeling.
+Reduce the stressors in your life, and practice stress-busting techniques like meditation or mindfulness to better manage stress.

 Learn to identify and express emotions: For those who have been emotionally numb for an extended time, it can be difficult to identify or process different emotions.
 A mental health professional can help with this.
 Make an appointment with a professional in your area who can help you tap into your emotions.

 If you’re experiencing emotional numbness, know that no matter how you feel, you aren’t alone, and it won’t last forever.

 Reach out to the people you love and make an appointment with a mental health professional.
 They can help you bridge the gap and bring you one step closer to feeling your feelings.